DevCycleHQ/devcycle-docs/docs/essentials/targeting.md

       └─ enabled
 ```

-To enable a targetting rule for a feature, you will follow a similar process to above but using the command
+To enable a targeting rule for a feature, you will follow a similar process to above but using the command

 ```bash
 dvc targeting enable